robinlioret/cv-en/docs/resume.md

 [//]: # (@formatter:off)
 /// admonition |
     type: abstract
-It is unpaid work performed by passionate people on their free time.
+It was unpaid work performed by passionate people on their free time.
 I'm grateful and honored for the opportunity I had to learn among them !
 ///
 [//]: # (@formatter:on)